-For all applications, it is anticipated that the applicant organization and the principal investigator (PI) will provide the necessary scientific and technical leadership to carry out the proposed research for the duration of the project.
-The Research Strategy section of the application, along with the SF-424 Research and Related Budget, should reflect the organization's leadership and engagement for the full period of performance.
-The applicant organization must not act merely as a "pass through" to fund another entity to conduct most of the research or to provide the essential groups at higher risk for scientific or technical leadership needed to complete the project.
+It is expected that for all applications, the applicant organization and contact PI will provide the scientific and technical leadership necessary to conduct the proposed research throughout the entire period of performance.
+It is expected that the proposed research work plan described in the Research Strategy section of the application and the SF-424 Research and Related Budget will demonstrate the applicant organization's leadership and involvement throughout the entirety of the period of performance.
+The applicant organization cannot serve as a "pass-through" to fund another entity to conduct the majority of the research or provide the scientific or technical leadership necessary to complete the proposed research project.